 Leave for at least one hour, or a few hours if there are stubborn areas of burnt-on food.

 Use a scrubbing brush or scourer to lift and remove the dirt.
-Apply water as needed for lubricant, and avoid using on a glass door, as this can introduce tiny scratches to the glass surface.
+Apply water as needed for lubricant, and avoid using it on a glass door, as it can cause tiny scratches on the glass surface.

 Wipe clean with a damp sponge, and remove residue with a kitchen towel or cloth.
-Repeat this if needed to get all the residue off.
+Repeat this if needed to remove all the residue.

 spray bottle and bottle of vinegar